it-innovation/sam/doc/invocations.rst

 If the method takes other arguments (not at position=0), then they will be available in both contexts.
 SAM will report an error if `a` could have a value that you didn't handle.

-.. function:: SwitchPos(?Method, ?Pos)
+.. function:: GroupByArgAt(?Method, ?Pos)

    Invocations of this function should be aggregated in groups based on the values passed in argument number ?Pos (starting from zero).

-.. function:: SwitchCase(?Method, ?Value, ?Context)
+.. function:: GroupByArgCase(?Method, ?Value, ?Context)

    Defines which values map to which contexts.